 If you find that you are losing good talent because they don’t feel comfortable on the job, ask your business services partner to share any feedback from referred employees who did not stick around.
 Are there issues on the job that could be easily addressed?
 Can you be creative about addressing those issues to improve the experience of new hires?

 Consider bolstering inclusion practices.
-Details of how to do this are beyond the scope of this book, but there are resources you can consult, and plenty of examples of how to do this successfully.
+Details of how to do this are beyond the scope of this book, but there are resources you can consult, and plenty of examples of how to apply them successfully.
 Searching for business services in the “Retention & Inclusion” category on Talent Solutions Connector would be a great place to start if you are interested in learning more.

 Handy Hack: The Chicago Resiliency Network offers cohort-based programs for employers aiming to improve their workplaces by helping employees grow and thrive while achieving better business outcomes.
 It is a great resource for employers looking to create a trauma-informed workplace that supports employees from all backgrounds.

 Ensure your workplace is a stage for everyone.
 Cultivate an environment free from discrimination.
-A culture of respect and decency keeps the environment positive, and will produce benefits beyond higher retention.
+A culture of respect keeps the environment positive, and produces benefits beyond higher retention.

 Employ Supportive Tactics